 - Meeting with small groups of students who need additional skills in making friends, setting and meeting goals, managing anger, adjusting to change or staying organized.

 - Supporting the school community in maintaining a positive learning environment.

-- Connecting with parents who need support, and assisting them in finding the resources they need.
+- Connecting with parents who need support through a difficult time and assisting them in finding the resources they need.